 11/12.
 Wolf Hall (2015)

 England in the early sixteenth century was on the verge of disaster.
 If the king dies without a male heir, the kingdom may be torn to pieces in a civil war.
-Thus, Henry VIII wants to annul his marriage to Catherine of Aragon that lasted twenty years and marries Anne Boleyn despite the pope’s opposition and the opposition of most of Europe’s rulers.
+Thus, Henry VIII wants to annul his marriage to Catherine of Aragon which lasted twenty years, and marries Anne Boleyn despite the pope’s opposition and the opposition of most of Europe’s rulers.

 The attempt to gain the king the desired freedom casts havoc on Cardinal Thomas Wolsey, the king’s senior adviser, and his downfall leaves political chaos.